Cheltenham General Hospital

 - Leave all valuables at home, including watches, jewellery, phones and wallets.
 Our security facilities are limited.

 - Only bring medicine you need to take while you’re with us.
-If you haven’t been to a pre-admission clinic, bring a list of your medicine with you.
+If you have not been to a pre-admission clinic, bring a list of your medicine with you.

 Food and drink

-We don’t serve hot food and drink on the day unit but after your surgery, you will be offered:
+We do not serve hot food and drink on the day unit but after your surgery, you will be offered:

 - hot and cold drinks